 All new pupils that are registered with the School Doctor at the Fordingbridge Surgery will have their height and weight measured when they join FSM.
 This information is recorded and kept on the pupil's medical records at the Fordingbridge Surgery.
-If the School Doctor is visiting pupils at the school for medicals, this information will be collected and recorded discreetly in Getting Better Bay by the Head Matron.
+If the School Doctor is visiting pupils at the school for medicals, this information will be collected and recorded discreetly in Getting Better Bay by the School Nurse or Matrons.

-When it is brought to the attention of the Head Matron that a pupil is suffering a weight loss or suspected eating disorder they should be seen in the Surgery to establish a possible cause.
+When it is brought to the attention of the School Nurse, or Matrons that a pupil is suffering a weight loss or suspected eating disorder they should be seen in the Surgery to establish a possible cause.